ipbrieske/MechaCar_Statistical_Analysis/README.md

 ![MPG linear model]()

 We determined that of our variables, vehicle length and ground clearance had the lowest p values, and thus the highest degree of relationship with changes in MPG.
-This is to say we reject our null hypothesis.
+This represents a non-random amount of variance between these variables and MPG.
+This also implies a non-zero slope to the linear regression.
+With beta coefficients of 6.3 and 3.5 for vehicle length and ground clearance, a strong positive correlation can be seen.This is to say we reject our null hypothesis for both these variables.